 - 1. Personal data and emergency contacts

 - 2. Medical diagnosis

 - 3. Symptoms

 - 4. Emergency procedures and actions

 - 5. Daily care (if necessary)

 - 6. Medication and medication needs (if necessary)

 - 7. Special requirements e.g. dietary needs

-- 8. A recent (not older than a year) photo
+- 8. A recent photo

-A copy is kept by parents/carers and a further three copies of the HCP are distributed in school; copy one is kept in the child's medical box with their medication; copy two is in the online HCP folder in the medical room; copy three is in the inclusion folder in the class.
+A copy is kept by parents/carers and a further three copies of the HCP are distributed in school; copy one is kept in the child's medical box with their medication; copy two is in the online HCP folder; copy three is in the inclusion folder in the class.
 A pupil summary page is kept on the wall in the Medical room.
 This includes a photo, the name of the child, date of birth, condition, medicine and dosage requirements.
 This is so staff have immediate access to relevant information in a medical emergency.
 The room is locked unless used for first aid needs across the school.